-The aim of the course is to provide a sound education in all aspects of computing for students who intend to make a career in the profession.
-It is intended that the course will provide a suitable background covering all aspects of computing science, short of the actual design and construction of 'hardware' systems.
+This course aims to provide a sound education in all aspects of computing for students who intend to make a career in the profession.
+It is intended that the course will provide a suitable background covering all aspects of computing science, short of the actual design and construction of hardware systems.

-The course has been designed to provide for an in-depth study of computing science and its applications, and, in addition, support subjects are included to enable the graduate to fulfil an appropriate function in the sphere of business activity.
+The course provides an in-depth study of computing science and its applications, and, in addition, support subjects are included to enable graduates to fulfil an appropriate function in the sphere of business activity.
 It is intended that the formal studies will be treated in a manner which will encourage initiative.
 Not only will the course provide a suitable framework for a professional career, it will also form a basis from which postgraduate studies may begin.